lidofinance/lido-staking-vault-cli/docs/cli/get-started/configuration.md

 PRIVATE_KEY=0x
 ```

-If you plan to manage contracts the **privateKey** is required property for this type of operations.
+If you plan to manage contracts the **PRIVATE_KEY** is required property for this type of operations.
-For using elLink in a right way be attentive to match rpc resolver link and its chain ID.
+For using **EL_URL** in a right way be attentive to match rpc resolver link and its chain ID.